masibasi/peeko/README.md

-# Peeko — Real-Time Lecture Recovery System
+# Peeko — Real-Time Lecture Recovery Study Companion

-> Not a note-taking tool.
-A recovery system.

 Peeko listens to your live lecture and builds a timeline of AI-generated summary cards as it happens.
 When you zone out and snap back, one tap tells you exactly what the professor is discussing, what you missed, and the minimum you need to follow along right now.